cossio/SamApp2024.jl/README.md

 For an alternative implementation of Restricted Boltzmann machines in Python, see https://github.com/jertubiana/PGM.
 In particular, we have prepared a repository at https://github.com/cossio/SamApp2024Py, showing how to use this Python package to train an RBM on RNA sequences from the RF00162 family.

-Lastly, the following repository: https://github.com/2024-RNA-Chapter/2024-01-09-SAM-RBM-example, contains a self-contained example of training an RBM on an RNA family from Rfam.
+In addition, the following repository: https://github.com/2024-RNA-Chapter/2024-01-09-SAM-RBM-example, contains a self-contained example of training an RBM on an RNA family from Rfam.
 Two notebooks are included: one for training on CPU and another on GPU.

+A [Google colab notebook](https://colab.research.google.com/drive/1lfY5t6m-j8n19EXHLnV-lRBBfJ_jLk8y?usp=sharing) is also available showing how to train an RBM on the RF00162 family with a GPU.

 # Issues